My time volunteering

 My unforgettable moments

 My most unforgettable moment came at the end of my contract.
-I shared my placement with an older woman.
-The VSO Placement Officer came to visit us both and asked us both in turn, in the privacy of my apartment, if we thought we should be replaced.
-The older woman accused the college directly of gross corruption and stated emphatically that we should not be replaced.
+I shared my placement at the college with an older teacher.
+The VSO Placement Officer came to visit us both and asked us both in turn, which took place in the privacy of my apartment, if we thought we should be replaced.
+The older teacher accused the college directly of gross corruption and stated emphatically that we should not be replaced.
 I agreed and confirmed that we should not be replaced.
 VSO then replaced both of us with (three) new English teachers.
-When VSO eventually left, educational institutions lacked the knowledge or skill to recruit their own teachers.
-They now use disreputable agencies to find overseas teachers often with inappropriate or illegal visas.
+When VSO eventually left, educational institutions lacked the knowledge or skill to recruit their own overseas teachers.
+Many institutions use disreputable agencies to find overseas teachers often with inappropriate or illegal visas.
 Currently (17th, July 2019), the Chinese government is clamping down on foreign teacher's illegal or inappropriate visas, because both British and foreign teachers and students were arrested concerning drug related issues.
-The standard of teachers has plummeted noticeably in China over the last 20 years.
-Recently an Overseas English teacher in Shanghai has been on the run for about 13 years from American law enforcement agencies for murder and child abuse crimes.
+The standard of overseas teachers has plummeted noticeably in China over the last 20 years.
+Recently, it was discovered that an overseas English teacher in Shanghai has been on the run for about 13 years from American law enforcement agencies for murder and child abuse crimes.
 A US warrant has been issued for an American teacher teaching in Zhuhai for an array of unpalatable crimes in the US.
 (11th March 2020 update), a new Overseas English teacher was taken on at my school.
-He claimed that he was bored with being a high school teacher that the workload was too much, and he wanted to try teaching English in China.
+He claimed that he had been bored with being a high school teacher that the workload was too much, and he wanted to try teaching English in China.
 He lasted for only a few months.
-It was then discovered that he had not been employed as a high school teacher; he had been thrown off his teacher training course for an unfortunate incident in the boy's toilets.
+It was discovered that he had not been employed as a high school teacher; he had been thrown off his teacher training course for an unfortunate incident in the boy's toilets.
 He returned to England.
 It is not unusual.

 The impact my placement has had on me

 I am still teaching English in China after 21 years.
 I have come to understand the harm VSO created by their poor management.
-The colleges VSO helped, after VSO withdrew, have no knowledge or expertise on how to recruit English teachers.
-Some of their attempts were laughable.
-Simply teaching in the classroom, like a free teacher provided by VSO, did not help.
-Chinese staff at educational institutions continue to have very poor cultural knowledge, operating in a system that now only cares about making money.
-Teaching English has partly shifted from state institutions, due to its continued failures, into the private sector, with private schools taking a major role in providing English tuition.
+After VSO withdrew, the educational institutions they helped have little to no knowledge or expertise on how to recruit overseas English teachers.
+Some of their attempts have been laughable.
+Simply teaching in the classroom, as a free teacher provided by VSO, did not help.
+Chinese staffs, at educational institutions, continue to have very poor cultural knowledge, operating in a system that now only cares about making money.
+However, of late, teaching English has partly shifted from state institutions, due to its continued failures, into the private sector, with private schools taking a major role in providing English tuition.
 These private institutions are now being challenged by on-line English tuition providers.
 Market forces control China's education system.
-VSO proved to me that many of these agencies seeking to make the world a better place fail.
+VSO proved that many of these aid / volunteer agencies seeking to make the world a better place fail.
 Often such organisations are conceited and resistant to any forms of criticism.
-One has only to look at VSO or Oxfam, both of whom have failed in their own way.
+One has only to look at VSO or Oxfam, both of whom have failed.
 A report filed in Beijing by VSO at the time of my departure confirmed its lack of success.
 Volunteer and Aid agencies in the modern world have a lot to answer for.
 (Update 27/04/2020) - It's interesting that with English language learning, cultural knowledge should follow, but in the recent COVID-19 pandemic signs at McDonald's restaurants (I currently work in Guangzhou) read: "We've been informed that from now on black people are not allowed to enter the restaurant..."
 Many black people (including my professional colleagues) were forcibly removed from their apartments by the police; their tenancy agreement cancelled on the spot; many ended up on the streets, until African diplomats actively intervened.
 It's mostly young Chinese people (around 30-ish) who have become the driving force for an upsurge in Chinese nationalism (particularly with Chinese students who live and study abroad).
 The posts they post online are often despicably racist.
 After 21 years, I find myself asking, what has been achieved?